dreipol/storybook-figma-addon/README.md

 # Description

-Figma storybook addon to embed private and public figma projects
+Figma storybook addon to embed private and public figma projects.
+This addon was designed and tested only in a react environment.

 # Installation